-I’m Alexandra, aka the Scholarly Skater, an art historian/ice skater/book lover from New Jersey, USA.
+I’m Alexandra, aka the Scholarly Skater, an art historian and ice skater from the USA.
 Welcome to my world of art!

-I enjoy art and architecture for so many reasons.
 Looking at the art of the past is the closest to time travel I’m likely to get.
-(And it’s much safer, too.)
-I think it helps me better understand the world I live in, too.
-I aim to share my love of art with as many people as possible.
-That’s why A Scholarly Skater is filled with beautiful art and interesting ideas about it.
+(And it’s much safer.)
+I think it helps me better understand the world I live in today.
+I aim to share my love of art with everybody by sharing with lots of art and the great stories behind it.

 About This Blog

 If you’re new to the world of art and want to boost your art appreciation skills, head over to Art Appreciation 101.
-There, you will learn basic art appreciation skills, find guides to understanding major styles and movements, and even get an introduction to art history.
-It’s aimed at beginners but recommended for art lovers of all levels.
+There, you will learn the basics, find guides to major styles, and get advice on great museum visits.
+There are also museum reviews and other goodies.